enriqg9/dual-thermostat/README.md

 ## Installation

+1. Perform one of the following two options:
-1. Download the repo as a zip or with git clone and copy contents of the `/dist` folder to the `/www/dual-thermostat` in your configuration folder.
+* Download the repo as a zip or with git clone and copy the `/dual-thermostat` folder to the `/www` folder in your configuration folder.
+* `git clone` the repository directly into the `/www` folder in your configuration folder.
 2. Configure Lovelace to load the card:
     ```
     resources: